 Your peers who are also managers might just be your greatest ally as a new manager.
-These can be leaders in the same division — or even from other parts of the company, but who run a team that is similar in structure (for example: a similar amount of people, similar time zone distribution etc.).
+These can be leaders in the same division — or even from other parts of the company, but who runs a team that is similar in structure (for example, a similar amount of people, similar time zone distribution, etc.).
 Ask if you can get their advice for 30 minutes, and find out about how they run their teams, what works, and what doesn’t.
-Here are some possible questions that one Watercooler member suggested to ask:
+Here are some possible questions that one Watercooler member suggested asking:

 - How do you organize your week?

 - Which tools do you use and what challenges do these tools solve for you?

 - Looking back, what was the one thing you’d do differently if you became a manager again?

 - What is it you most enjoy as a manager?

 - What is the most difficult task?
 How do you make it more bearable?

 By chatting with peer managers from your own company, you’ll gain a unique insight into the company’s idiosyncrasies, and best practices for successfully manage up and down.
 On top of that, these conversations will help you build rapport with people who find themselves in a similar situation with yourself.
 Perhaps one day, you can repay the favor to them and help them in an area they might need a hand with.

 #4: Say, “I don’t know” if you don’t know.